zertyz/reactive-messaging/README.md

   - How straight-forward it is to create flexible server & client applications once the processors are complete.

-# alpha status
+# beta status
-Research & core developments are just done:
-  - The main network loop for both client & server is complete & fully optimized;
-  - A nice message & network events API eases the modeling of elaborated protocols, with a fully working `example/`;
-  - The most performant reactive library & channels has been picked up, as determined by `benches/`;
-  - Only textual socket protocols are supported by now -- binary & shared mem IPCs to be added later;
+The API has been stabilized -- new features yet to be added for v1.0:
+  - allow reactive processors to produce all combinations of fallible/non-fallible & futures/non-futures for
-  - The API is not complete -- only "responsive" communications for `Stream`s that generate non-fallible & non-future elements are supported by now.
+    responsive & unresponsive logic processors (currently, only `Stream`s of non-fallible & non-future items are allowed)
+  - better docs
+  - clean the code for the ping-pong example and the recommended patterns for using this lib